helrond/songs/_posts/2015-07-26-things_start_happening.md

 An enigma, a legend, a fake

 <div class="chorus">
-	What did you see, what did you see
+	What did you see, what did you see<br/>
-	When did things start happening
+	When did things start happening<br/>
-	What did you see, could it be
+	What did you see, could it be<br/>
 	You were just imagining
 </div>